CesiumGS/cesium/Documentation/Contributors/DocumentationGuide/README.md

 ## Private

-_TODO: link to Code Guide section._

 Documentation is not generated for private members that start with `_`.
-It is often useful to still document them for maintainability.
+It is often useful to still write doc comments for them for maintainability (see the [Coding Guide](https://github.com/AnalyticalGraphicsInc/cesium/tree/master/Documentation/Contributors/CodingGuide/README.md#design)).

 If a member or function doesn't start with `_`, but is intended to be private, use the `@private` tag at the bottom of the documentation, e.g.,
 ```javascript